DeviCatOutlet/devicatoutlet.github.io/README.md

 It should auto-detect changes to Markdown or layout files.
 If you change the configuration in _config.yml, restart Jekyll.

+To customize a group of pages, add front-matter to the pages thus:
+    ---
+    category: foo
+    ---
+The body tag will then have class="foo-cat" and its contents can be styled accordingly.
+All pages which lack this directive will have class="devi-cat" :)

 ### TODO

 * Settle what should be left-aligned and what should be centered.
 Figure out some